elainebroche-dev/ms1-thrive/README.md

 ## Deployment

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+### How this site was deployed

 - In the GitHub repository, navigate to the Settings tab, then choose Pages from the left hand menu
 - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment
+- Any changes pushed to the master branch will take effect on the live project

   The live link can be found here - [THRIVE Juices and Smoothies](https://elainebroche-dev.github.io/ms1-thrive/index.html)

+### How to clone the repository

+- Go to the https://github.com/elainebroche-dev/ms1-thrive repository on GitHub
+- Click the "Code" button to the right of the screen, click HTTPs and copy the link there
+- Open a GitBash terminal and navigate to the directory where you want to locate the clone
+- On the command line, type "git clone" then paste in the copied url and press the Enter key to begin the clone process

 ## Credits